7. The [SimuPaie] application – version 3 – 3-tier architecture with NHibernate

 <!-- This section contains the log4net configuration settings -->

-<!-- IMPORTANT NOTE: Logs are not enabled by default.
-They must be enabled programmatically
+<!-- NOTE IMPORTANTE: logs are not active by default.
+They must be activated by program

 ! -->